Other contemporary artists that I really like , or who have influenced my work:

 Zoe Taylor: a contemporary British landscape painter whose work does not follow the landscapes she immerses herself in too literally.
 I love her use of light and organic colour.
 She uses all her materials, including the raw substrates, as surfaces within her paintings.
 She mixes inks and paints, as do I.

 Richard Whadcock - contemporary British painter.
 Richard Whadcock is the only painter I have actually found on instagram, as opposed to have come across elsewhere in the world, and then followed up their instagram feed.
-Like Yntema (above) his landscapes instil a kind of ethereal silence in me - they are informed by the Sussex downlands where I spent my childhood, but the downs are viewed indirectly; through a mist; veiled; as if from a distance.
+His landscapes instil a kind of ethereal silence in me - they are informed by the Sussex downlands where I spent my childhood, but the downs are viewed indirectly; through a mist; veiled; as if from a distance.